All Products

 OOM

-Based on the design of batches in ApsaraMQ for Kafka, ApsaraMQ for Kafka caches messages and then sends the messages in batches.
-However, if excessive messages are cached, an out of memory (OOM) error may occur.
+Based on the batch design of ApsaraMQ for Kafka, ApsaraMQ for Kafka caches messages and sends them in batches.
+If too many messages are cached, an out-of-memory (OOM) error can occur.

-If your business requires messages to be stored in a partition in a strict order, select local storage when you create a topic.
+If your business requires strict ordering within a partition, you can select local storage when you create the topic.